label32/LootProtect/README.md

   - /unshare - Remove all sharing for object in front of you.

+  - /bshare - (Requires lootprotect.admin) Share all entities in range of the local TC
+  - /bunshare - (Requires lootprotect.admin) Unshare all entities in range of the local TC

   - /lp (Requires lootprotect.admin)
     - /lp enable/e/1/true  - Enable plugin
     - /lp disable/d/0/false - Disable plugin